Busemisa/Busemisa/README.md

 - 🎓 I'm currently a third-year computer engineering student at İstanbul Topkapı University.
 - 🌱 I'm constantly striving to improve myself and learn new technologies.

-- 💼 - 💼 I have a keen interest in Software Development and am actively working to gain experience in this field.
+💼 - 💼 I have a strong interest in Software Development and am actively working to gain experience in this field.
 I am particularly drawn to the frontend aspect of coding and software development.

 ## 🚀 Tools and Languages